 Crepuscular.
 Schadenfreude.
 Verisimilitude.
+Palimpsest.
 Galactagogue.
+Bildungsroman.
 Ampersand.
 Anachronism.
+Sanctimonious.
 Persnickety.
 Flibbertigibbet.
 Gerund.
-Sanctimonious.
 Umbrellabird (along with other unusual bird names like Bananaquit and Ovenbird—why yes, I did have a bird-themed page-a-day calendar).
 Taco Cat.

 You’re likely to find me reading:

 A few of my fun side projects:

-- Movie posters + cats + puns = these.
+- Movie posters + cats + puns = this.

 - Art + cats = this.

 My 15 minutes (or rather, few minutes) of fame:

-- My tweeted contribution to #RuinARealityShow in June 2014 (part of Hashtag Wars on Comedy Central’s @Midnight) was deemed “one of the funniest” by StyleCaster.
+- My tweeted contribution to #RuinARealityShow in June 2014 (part of Hashtag Wars on Comedy Central’s @Midnight, R.I.P.) was deemed “one of the funniest” by StyleCaster.
 (I’m prouder of this than I should be.)

 - A Change.org petition I created in 2015 asked Apple to remove racist ringtones from the iTunes Store and garnered about 2,300 signatures.
 The San Francisco Chronicle interviewed me for a story — and Apple removed the ringtones soon after (which I choose to believe wasn’t a coincidence).
 I even got mocked on San Diego talk radio.
-Now, how many of you can say that?)
+How many of you can say that?

-- The abovementioned We Love Rochester blog has been getting some press mentions, and in 2016 it gave me the chance to talk about Rochester on local TV.
+- The abovementioned We Love Rochester blog has gotten some press mentions, and in 2016 it gave me the chance to talk about Rochester on local TV.

 - My name appears in a 2009 amicus brief filed for a Supreme Court case.
 (The brief was filed by the Humane Society of the United States, where I once worked, and referred to an article I wrote in 2006.)